OneDrive sync reports in the Apps Admin Center

 OneDrive sync app version 22.232 or later for Windows and macOS.

-OneDrive sync apps on the Insiders or Production ring.
-Users on Deferred rings can access the dashboard once 22.232 has rolled out to the ring.
+OneDrive sync apps on the Insiders, Production, or Deferred ring.
 Set the sync app update ring.

 Global Administrator, Office Apps Administrator or Microsoft 365 Administrator role access is required to enable and set up the dashboard for your organization.
-After the feature is enabled by one of these roles, one can also view the dashboard using Global reader or Reports reader access.
+After the feature is enabled by one of these roles, one can also view the dashboard using Global Reader, Global Administrator, Security Administrator, Office Apps Administrator, or Reports Reader access.
 To learn more about administrator roles and permissions in Microsoft 365, visit About Admin Roles.

 Devices in your organization should allow connections to